VineethChivukula/COF-C02/notes/DataLoading.md

 - Files that were loaded successfully can be deleted from the stage during a load by specifying PURGE in the `COPY` command and after the load completes, use the `REMOVE` command to remove the files in the stage.
 - To check if the data has been loaded successfully, use STATUS column of the `COPY_HISTORY` command.
 It shows the status of partial data loads and loading errors if any.
 - To view the status of loaded files, use the `LOAD_HISTORY` command.
+- The `VALIDATE` function can be used to validate the files that have been loaded earlier using the `COPY` command and returns errors encountered during the execution.
 - Snowflake supports creating named file formats, which are database objects that encapsulate all of the required format information.
 They are are optional, but are recommended when loading.
+- If the file format options or copy options are specified in multiple locations, the load operation applies the options in the following order of precedence:
+  - `COPY INTO TABLE` statement
+  - Stage definition
+  - Table definition
 - CSV, and TSV are the file formats supported for loading structured data.
 - JSON, Avro, ORC, Parquet, and XML are the file formats supported for loading semi-structured data.
 - Snowflake recommends storing semi-structured data in a VARIANT column and it has a compressed size limit of 16 MB.